WilkanderA/portfolio-website/README.md

 # portfolio-website
-This is a website to showcase my project and skills.
+This is a website to showcase my projects and skills.